 Their commercial coverage mostly offers the same protections you would get with a consumer auto policy without many of the additional things that Progressive has specifically for large trucks.

 State Farm misses the mark in terms of both features and customer service.
 Consumer Affairs rates the company at only 3 stars based on over 3,000 reviews.
-If you need to insure a commercial truck, you’ll want to go elsewhere – especially if you’re hauling cargo.
+If you’re hauling cargo, you’ll likely need to go elsewhere.

 EIB Direct, or Evolution Insurance Brokers, is a lesser-known company that specializes in trucking insurance to include both long- and short-haul trucks, fleets, motor truck cargo, and more.